Next diarist

 BIOGRAPHICAL SUMMARY

 Camus was born in Mondovi, Algeria, into a working class family.
 When he was still very young, during the First World War, his father was killed, and his mother suffered a stroke on hearing the news.
 Camus won a scholarship and studied at the lycée in Algiers until 1932.
 Thereafter, he took various jobs, joined the Communist Party, studied at the University of Algiers, and married Simone Hié.
 He also contracted tuberculosis.
 A first collection of essays was published in 1937.
 The following year, he moved to France, divorced Hié who had become a morphine addict, and wrote for several newspapers.
 During the war he was a member of the French resistance.
-He also found time to marry Francine Faure, to teach at Oran, Algeria, and to publish his second novel, 'The Stranger'.
+He also found time to marry Francine Faure, to teach at Oran, Algeria, and to publish his first novel, 'The Stranger'.
 With Sartre, he founded in 1943, and subsequently edited, the left-wing paper 'Combat'.
-After four years, he resigned from 'Combat' and, at roughly the same time, published his third novel, 'The Plague'.
+After four years, he resigned from 'Combat' and, at roughly the same time, published 'The Plague'.
 Camus continued to write novels and journalism, but also became involved in the theatre as both playwright and producer.
 He was awarded the Nobel Prize for literature in 1957.
-He kept a diary from when he was a young man, but only extracts concerning two journeys to the Americas have been published in English.
+He kept notebooks from when he was a young man, and a journal during two journeys to the Americas - all of which have been published in English.

 A biography link